 There may be more material here that can be covered in the time allotted.
 If that is the case, prioritize the skills and activities most important for your students' needs.

 Consider making keyboard skills a weekly priority, as this is the foundation for word processing and presentation skills going forward.

 If you need additional material, repeat prioritized material for gaining skill mastery or supplement with the enrichment activities at the bottom of this page.

 These activities are linked to third party sites.
 The links here may be from ABCya.com, starfall.com, pbskids.org, sesamestreet.org, and others.
-Oakdome.com is not endorsed by, or affiliated with any of these sites.
 You can check these sites out on your own and find many additional activities for your students.

 Know how to play each game in advance.
 Model and demo game play for students.
 Test each week's activity links prior to each class to avoid surprises.
-Be ready with alternate online and offline activities.
+Be prepared with alternate online and offline activities.

-3) Be prepared to switch browsers.
+Be prepared to switch browsers.
 It can be helpful when a particular website is not displaying correctly on your chosen browser.
 Switching to an alternate browser (Internet Explorer, Edge, Firefox, Safari, Chrome, etc.) may solve the problem.
 Many kid's games use Adobe Flash.
 Be sure to enable flash on the student's browsers.

 Supplement with offline activities such as word processing and digital drawing / painting.
 As students gain typing proficiency, add word processing to write numbers, words, letters, and sentences.
 Learn to draw fun and wacky things using simple shapes with Ed Emberly books.